Why Ethics In Contributing To Open-Source Matters

 - Leave a comment to request the maintainer if you can work on the issue.
 You can say something like, "Hi, I would like to work on this issue."

-- Wait until the maintainer reply to your message.
-If they say you can have it and assign it to you, only by then you start to work on the issue and in the end, create a pull request.
+- Wait until the maintainer replies to your message.
+If they say you can have it and assign it to you, only by then you start to work on the issue and, in the end, create a pull request.

 Always use clear and polite words to communicate with maintainers and other contributors.

 If you're not sure about something, don't make assumptions.
-Best way is to communicate it with the maintainers for clarifications and/or guidance.
+The best way is to communicate it with the maintainers for clarifications and/or guidance.

-There are also times when a maintainer asks you to fix something in your pull request in a very short sentence.
+There are also times when a maintainer asks you to fix something in your pull request in a concise sentence.

 Short and direct messages mostly happen because they are busy.
 So they need to be fast and effective in replying to messages.

 So don't take it personally.
-It can lead to bad communication and losing your chance of contributing.
+It can lead to poor communication and losing your chance of contributing.

 Some open sources give templates to open an issue or create a pull request.

 But when they don't, consider writing them in a template of your own.
 This would be very useful for everyone to see the details.
 It would also help maintainers in their process of merging pull requests.